 Physical Threat

-Physical threat represents the physical tampering with one of the healthcare organisation’s systems, such as manually installing malware or even stealing one of the data drives that stores patient data.
-This threat is more prominent when healthcare personnel review data on their personal device, not on the organisation’s —supposedly— secured devices.
-If the person leaves the device unattended, he gives hackers access to the data he was reviewing earlier.
-So, it’s vital to do both: physically protecting devices that handle healthcare data and placing them under an umbrella of cyber security.
+Physical threat represents the physical tampering with one healthcare organisation’s systems, such as manually installing malware or even stealing one of the data drives that store patient data.
+This threat is more prominent when healthcare personnel review data on their personal device, not the organisation’s —supposedly— secured devices.
+If the person leaves the device unattended, he gives hackers access to the data he reviewed earlier.
+So, it’s vital to do both: physically protect devices that handle healthcare data and place them under an umbrella of cyber security.

 Keylogging

-The installation of a keylogger can be the result of a phishing email, which then records hits on the device’s keyboard and sends this information to the hacker.
-Keylogging can result in the theft of login credentials or passwords, hence giving the hacker access to the healthcare organisation’s database.
-From there, the hacker can steal important data or can go further by launching a DDoS attack, disturbing the healthcare organisation’s system and services.
+Installing a keylogger can come from a phishing email, which records hits on the device’s keyboard and sends this information to the hacker.
+Keylogging can result in the theft of login credentials or passwords, giving the hacker access to the healthcare organisation’s database.
+From there, the hacker can steal important data or launch a DDoS attack, disturbing the healthcare organisation’s system and services.

 Legacy Systems

-Legacy systems refer to the systems no longer supported by their manufacturers.
-When new updated versions get released, these old systems are no longer needed.
-The danger of legacy systems lies when no more updates are available, or the available updates are very expensive.
-Unfortunately, many healthcare systems around the world lack the necessary funds to keep their systems updated to the latest available version.
+Legacy systems refer to systems no longer supported by their manufacturers.
+When new updated versions are released, these old systems are no longer needed.
+The danger of legacy systems lies in the fact that no more updates are available, or the available updates are very expensive.
+Unfortunately, many healthcare systems worldwide lack the necessary funds to update their systems to the latest available version.
 As a result, some healthcare organisations operate using legacy systems.
-Despite the risk these systems pose, they are what the organisation has available.
+Despite the risks these systems pose, they are what the organisation has available.

 Why Do Hackers Target Healthcare Systems?

-Cyber security attacks on the healthcare system keep increasing, which bids the question: why do hackers target healthcare systems?
+Cyber security attacks on the healthcare system keep increasing, which begs the question: why do hackers target healthcare systems?
 The answer is simple:

 Less Protection

-Despite their importance, the cyber security system in healthcare organisations is more vulnerable than others due to the massive attack surface available.
-This means there are more attack windows made available through the extensive use of IoT services, personal —often unprotected— devices to access patient data, and third parties that have access to the organisation’s database.
-The rise in using Telehealth services, initially prompted by the spread of COVID-19, means more devices connect to the organisation’s database, often without proper protection.
+Despite their importance, healthcare organisations’ cyber security systems are more vulnerable than others due to the massive attack surface available.
+This means more attack windows are made available through the extensive use of IoT services, personal—often unprotected—devices to access patient data, and third parties that have access to the organisation’s database.
+The rise in the use of telehealth services, initially prompted by the spread of COVID-19, means more devices are connected to the organisation’s database, often without proper protection.

 People Are More Likely to Pay

-Cyber security attacks in healthcare systems are ones that can cost lives, as ironic as that may sound.
-But in the event of a ransomware attack, a surgeon might not be able to access a patient’s data to decide the best course of action for his case as quickly as possible.
+Cyber security attacks in healthcare systems can cost lives, as ironic as that may sound.
+For example, in the event of a ransomware attack, a surgeon might not be able to access a patient’s data to decide the best course of action for his case as quickly as possible.
 For this reason, hackers believe that the great cost of their attack will make the victim more willing to pay the ransom to regain access to the information.
 Savage, however, such cases do happen.

 High-Value Data

-This data is represented in PHI, or Protected Health Information, which includes various personal information about the patients.
+This data is represented in PHI, or Protected Health Information, which includes personal patient information.
 PHI offers hackers a wide array of advantages; they can use them for identity theft or commit insurance fraud.
-This means that a single healthcare file can cost more on the black market than stealing credit cards or social security numbers.
+This means a single healthcare file can cost more on the black market than stealing credit cards or social security numbers.

 Frightening Statistics About Cyber Security in the Healthcare System

 Healthcare systems have been active targets for cyber attacks for years, with over 2,550 breaches of healthcare systems’ data over the past decade alone.
-Despite these numbers not being listed among the biggest data breaches at the time of conducting the studies, the sensitivity of the information in such systems makes them considerably more serious.
-Sadly, such a number means that some part of your personal information was stolen if you’ve been hospitalized in the past decade.
+Despite these numbers not being listed among the biggest data breaches when conducting the studies, the sensitivity of the information in such systems makes them considerably more serious.
+Sadly, such a number means some of your personal information was stolen if you’ve been hospitalised in the past decade.

 Studies have shown that hackers tend to target larger healthcare organisations or hospitals, as they have a wider range of possible data and attract more patients than smaller hospitals.